 Longboarding is yet another totally awesome sport that has swept adrenaline seekers coast to coast.
 It’s easier than skateboarding, yet still gives you that feeling of cruising sideways.
-Snowboards, surfers and skiers are all attracted to long boarding in addition to those who are just attracted to the freedom and chill feeling of longbaording.
+Snowboards, surfers, and skiers are all attracted to longboarding in addition to those who are just attracted to the freedom and chill feeling of longboarding.
+What is a longboard?
+Well, it’s more than just a long skateboard.
 The wheels are softer and bigger than those of a skateboard, so it’s a much smoother ride and more “beginner friendly.”
-There are various shapes, lengths, widths and flexes for different rides.
+There are different types of longboard skateboard shapes, lengths, widths, and flexes for different rides.
 Once you’re comfortable on a longboard, you can really get down with carving, board slides, speed and other tricks like the peeps in this inspiring video below.
-If you’re like anyone who works at The House, having an arsenal of longboard styles is the way to go!
+If you’re like anyone who works at The House, having an arsenal of styles from drop through longboards, freeride, and cruiser longboards is the way to go!

-The name pretty much stakes it’s claim!
-A cruiser board is a longboard for a means of transportation and perfect for beginners.
+The name pretty much stakes its claim!
+A cruiser board is a means of transportation and a perfect longboard for beginners.
 Some are shorter, designed to easily weave in and out of foot traffic and get you to work, school, the store or for a bite to eat.
 If you think you’d like to bomb some hills, then opt for a longer board for more stability at higher speeds.
 Next, you’ll need to decide on the length, stiffness and tail shape which we’ve defined for you…

 - Shorter Cruising Boards – Lengths in the 28″ – 32″ range are perfect for young riders and shorter people.
 However, taller people can rider shorter cursing boards if they have their skills down since it will be slightly more difficult to navigate.